 What is a bill of materials?

 The BOM acts as a key communication piece between the various departments.
 It contains the items designed by engineering.
-A BOM provides the list of items to be purchased and the items that must be manufactured.
+The BOM lists the items to be purchased and the items that must be manufactured.
 It contains the identifiers (part numbers, stock numbers), the descriptions, quantities, purchasing details, manufacturer information, costs, and other key attributes.

 I’ve seen it multiple times where the material is ordered, received, assembled, and shipped to the customer all without the drawing being opened one time.